nhatvo1502/my-first-terraform/README.md

 Using Terraform to create a simple and secure virtual network infrastructure on AWS that contains:
 - 1 VPC in us-west-1, CIDR 10.0.0.0/16
-- 1 Public Subnet, CIDR 10.0.1.0/24 with Internet Gateway that expose to the internet with no restriction using a Public Route Table
+- 1 Public Subnet, CIDR 10.0.1.0/24 with Internet Gateway that allow all trafic from Public Subnet to internet with no restriction using a Public Route Table
 - 1 Private Subnet, CIDR 10.0.2.0/24 with no internet access
-- 1 NAT Gateway attached with an Elastic IP address that allow instances from Private Subnet securely connect to internet without the risk on a connection invokes from the outside using a Private Route Table
+- 1 NAT Gateway that placed in Public Subnet, attached with an Elastic IP address that allow instances from Private Subnet securely connect to internet without the risk on a connection invokes from the external, using a Private Route Table

 Testing:
 - Launch a t3.micro linux instance on Public Subnet and another on Private Subnet